asteriskinc/ORCS/README.md

 -   [uv](https://github.com/astral-sh/uv) and [ruff](https://github.com/astral-sh/ruff)

 We're committed to continuing to build the Agents SDK as an open source framework so others in the community can expand on our approach.

+## Design Philosophy

+The ORCS framework is designed to be minimalist, simple, non-opinionated, and extensible.
+We focus on providing core abstractions and capabilities, while keeping the framework itself lean.

+### Tools as Examples

+Rather than including opinionated utility functions in the core framework, we provide them as examples that users can adapt to their specific needs.
+This approach:

+1. Keeps the core framework minimal
+2. Gives users the flexibility to implement tools that match their requirements
+3. Provides reference implementations that demonstrate best practices
+4. Allows for easy experimentation and customization

+See the [`examples/tools`](examples/tools) directory for reference implementations of common tools and utilities.